 is subject to your standard mobile call charges and call allowance and

 Key requirements: Standard domestic broadband connection and WiFi router.

 |Good connection and reliable as long as the your ADSL broadband service and WiFi router are working OK.||Reliant on the Wi-Fi signal quality around the home.
 Have to pay for both the phone and possibly internet usage.
 Also needs good broadband speed.|

 Uses both your home broadband and mobile data allowance - You will need to

 switch off mobile data on the phone and use the WiFi data connection

 to prevent the use of your mobile data allowance.

-Key requirements: you'll need a phone that's on the same network and a standard domestic broadband connection download speed of 2 Mbps.
+Key requirements: you'll need a phone that's on the same network and a standard domestic broadband connection with download speed of at least 2 Mbps.

 |Purchased direct from your network provider.
 Easy DIY installation.
 Fits into a plug socket.
 Connection settings can be changed using your online network account.||